DigitalProductschool/AI-Makerspace/README.md

 :octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping with a selected technology and application.

+📫 For any questions and if you are interested to collaborate, please contact asaei@unternehmertum.de.

 Enjoy & Rock!